Dexia: 2013

 In January 2013 Dexia Municipal Agency was sold.
 It was reported in September 2013 that Dexia had entered into talks with New York Life Investment Management to sell Dexia Asset Management, which was completed on 3 February 2014.
-In 2013 Société de Financement Local was sold.
+In 2013 SFIL was sold.

 2014

 ECB officials agreed on Thursday 22 May 2014 that Franco-Belgian bank Dexia would not have to demonstrate it could bear a financial crisis in a Europe-wide stress test, reducing the chances of it needing further state aid.
 The ECB had already acknowledged Dexia's "specific situation", with an assessment of its finances carried out over its 2011 wind-down plan.
 That EU-approved plans makes Dexia unique among the 128 major euro zone banks being reviewed by the European Central Bank (ECB) and the 124 EU banks that are being subjected to stress tests by the European Banking Authority (EBA).
-Single Supervisory Mechanism's Comprehensive Assessment in October 2014 shown Dexia had a capital shortfall of €340 million.
+The Comprehensive Assessment completed in October 2014 ahead of the entry into force of European Banking Supervision suggested Dexia had a capital shortfall of €340 million.
 However, as the bank was guarantee by States, the bank was not required to capital increases.

 A subsidiary, Dexia Asset Management changed its name to Candriam following its acquisition by New York Life Investments on 3 February 2014.

 2015

-In 2015 Dexia announced that it would suffered from the possible default of Heta Asset Resolution, a bad bank from the residual of Hypo Alpe-Adria-Bank International.
+In 2015 Dexia announced that it would suffer from the possible default of Heta Asset Resolution, a bad bank from the residual of Hypo Alpe-Adria-Bank International.
 Via the subsidiary Dexia Kommunalbank Deutschland A.G.
 (DKD), Dexia had a loan of €417 million to former Hypo Bank.
 Carinthia state government offered to buy back the senior bonds for 75% par value and 30% for subordinated bonds of Heta.
 Previously Carinthia had guaranteed the subordinated bond but later Austrian central government, as instructed by European Union, could not provide any more state aid.
 Moreover, Financial Market Authority of Austria used the power given by EU Bank Recovery and Resolution Directive, which bail-in the shareholders and subordinated bond holders.

 On the subsidiaries, Crediop would be run-off, Dexia Credito Local Mexico had been placed in a trust, Dexia Kommunalkredit Bulgaria was liquidated, Dexia Nederland and Dexia Luxembourg (ex-Dexia LdG Banque) abandoned their banking licenses.